Listen to the Podcast

 The main question comes down to is, can you trade them?
 And yes, absolutely you can trade them, if you have a smaller account, if you’re looking to trade in a smaller account, you can trade penny stocks.

-But is it more worthwhile or advantageous to trade a penny stock versus a larger stock?
+But is it more worthwhile or advantageous to trade a penny stock versus a more extensive stock?

 They appeal initially as always the pops, they appeal as usually the popping action that you get with these kinds of stocks, which is due to in part the manipulation, but you can still trade them but is it worth it?
 Is it worth trading them?